SMTorg/smt/doc/_src_docs/surrogate_models/gpr/krg.rst

 .. math ::
   X_{\text{norm}} = \frac{X - X_{\text{mean}}}{X_{\text{std}}}

+All SMT kriging implementations work with only one-dimensional output (ie output training data must be vector-like).

 More details about the Kriging approach could be found in [1]_.

 Kriging with categorical or integer variables